Best Travel Camera On The Market

 If you like the Sony a7 travel camera and all it has to offer you’ll love the a7R II.
 This is the mirrorless camera most others are looking up at with its 42 megapixel full frame sensor and true 4K video.
 If you’re an AF fan the a7R’s enhanced hybrid autofocus system provides DSLR quality with superb responsiveness.

-The second of our Sony mirrorless cameras to make the travel camera Hall of Fame is indeed a cut above the competition.
+The second of our Sony mirrorless cameras is indeed a cut above the competition.
 It gives you all the capabilities of the standard a7 plus the ability to effortlessly capture 4K video and enjoy high speed autofocus even if you’re using non-native lenses.
 The shutter incorporates a new braking mechanism that cuts curtain vibration by some 50%, which is crucial to reducing blur in a camera with a 42 MP full frame sensor.

 - If you’ve been waiting for a MILC that will give high end DSLRs a run for their money your wait is over.